 What Is Work-Study?

-Federal Work-Study is a program that provides part-time jobs for college students with financial need to secure part-time employment to help them to earn extra money to pay for education expenses.
+The federal work-study program allows students with financial need to secure part-time employment to help them to earn extra money to pay for education expenses.
 Work-study encourages community service work and work related to the student’s course of academic study.
-The program is administered by participating schools, so check with your school’s financial aid office to find out if your school participates.
+The program is administered by participating schools, so you can check with your school’s financial aid office to find out if the school participates.

 Who Is Eligible for Work-Study?

-Several factors determine your work-study program eligibility, including your family’s income and your enrollment status.
-Your school’s financial aid budget will also factor into your overall financial aid award.
+Several factors determine a student’s work-study program eligibility, including their family’s income and their enrollment status.
+The school’s financial aid budget will also factor into a student’s overall financial aid award.

 Not all schools participate in the federal work-study program.
-According to the U.S. Department of Education, about 3,400 schools participate in the program.
+There are about 3,400 schools participating in the program.

-If you are interested in receiving work-study, you might want to file your FAFSA as early as possible, since aid is often determined on a first-come, first-served basis.
+If you’re interested in receiving work-study, you may want to file your FAFSA as early as possible, since aid is often determined on a first-come, first-served basis.

-Even if you’ve been awarded work-study, you may still have to apply for and secure your own employment — not every school will assign you a job at the same time you receive your financial aid award.
+After being awarded work-study, you may still have to apply for and secure your own employment — not every school will assign a job at the same time as they offer the financial aid award.

-While your aid award may list a specific amount for work-study, that doesn’t mean you’ll receive the entire amount, either.
-You may still need to find a job that allows you to work enough hours to earn that much money.
+While an aid award may list a specific amount for work-study, that doesn’t mean the student will receive the entire amount, either.
+Students may still need to find a job that allows them to work enough hours to earn that much money.

-If you receive a work-study allocation as part of your financial aid award and are able to secure a job that meets the program requirements, you’ll earn at least the federal minimum wage (if not more, depending on your state’s minimum wage).
-You’ll earn the money in the form of a standard paycheck , usually bi-weekly or weekly— and universities must pay students monthly at the very least.
+If you receive a work-study allocation as part of your financial aid package and are able to secure a job that meets the program requirements, you will earn at least the federal minimum wage (if not more, depending on the state’s minimum wage).
+Money will generally be earned in a standard paycheck — and universities must pay students monthly at the very least.

 Since tuition bills are usually due at the beginning of the semester, work-study funds typically aren’t applied directly to tuition bills.
-Students can use their own discretion to decide what to use their work-study funds is up to you—you may want to pay for things like living expenses, books, or transportation costs.
+Students can use their own discretion to decide what to use their work-study funds for — some may want to pay for things like living expenses, books, or transportation costs.

-The money you earn through the work-study program will still be subject to state and federal income taxes.
-If you’re concerned that earning money through the work-study program will affect your eligibility for other types of financial aid in future years—cross that stressor off your list.
+The money earned through the work-study program will be subject to state and federal income taxes.
+However, if you are concerned that earning money through the work-study program will affect your eligibility for other types of financial aid in future years, you can cross that stressor off your list.

-One perk of the work-study program is that your earnings won’t count against you when you fill out the FAFSA form.
+One perk of the work-study program is that earnings won’t count toward income totals when filling out the FAFSA form.
 Earnings through the program are backed off the FAFSA, so they shouldn’t jeopardize any future financial aid awards.

-When you file your FAFSA every year, you will want to clearly indicate that you are still interested in receiving work-study as a portion of your financial aid package.
-You are not guaranteed work-study each year.
+When filing the FAFSA every year, you’ll want to clearly indicate continued interest in receiving work-study as part of the financial aid package.
+Students are not guaranteed work-study each year.

 How Do I Find a Work-Study Job?

-After you are awarded work-study, you may be matched with a job by your school or you may have to apply for and secure employment.
+Some schools may match work-study students with a job.
+In other cases, students may have to apply for and secure employment on their own.
 Many work-study jobs can be found on campus, and a lot of schools have online portals where students can look for and apply to work-study jobs.

-Jobs that qualify for the work-study program often include research assistantships, teaching assistant positions, and administrative duties in a campus office.
-More work-study jobs may be found off campus for nonprofit organizations or other corporations—such as community service jobs or tutoring, may be available through nonprofit organizations and businesses located in the area.
+Jobs that may qualify for the work-study program include research assistantships, teaching assistant positions, and administrative duties in a campus office.
+Off-campus work-study jobs, such as community service jobs or tutoring, may be available through nonprofit organizations and businesses located in the area.

 What Can I Do If I Don’t Qualify for Work-Study?

 One option could be to get a part-time job that isn’t part of the work-study program.
-Most college towns have plenty of coffee shops and restaurants that are looking for part-time or seasonal employees.
-Managers or owners may be willing to work with you to build your work schedule around your class schedule.
+College towns usually have plenty of coffee shops and restaurants that are looking for part-time or seasonal employees.
+Managers or owners may be willing to work with student-employees to build their work schedule around classes.

-If you aren’t interested in formal employment, you could try something more flexible, like offering your services as a babysitter.
-The work is usually flexible, and if you’re watching the kids in the evening while the parents enjoy a night on the town, you could have a bit of time to do some homework or assigned reading after you’ve put them to bed.
+Those who aren’t interested in formal employment could try something more flexible, like babysitting.
+The work is often in the evening, and you might have a bit of time to do some homework or assigned reading after you’ve put the kids to bed.

-Any money you earn outside of the work-study program will be reflected in your income when you file your FAFSA the following year and could affect your eligibility for aid.
+Just keep in mind that any money earned outside of the work-study program will be reflected as income when filing the FAFSA the following year and could affect eligibility for aid.

 Tax Information: This article provides general background information only and is not intended to serve as legal or tax advice or as a substitute for legal counsel.
 You should consult your own attorney and/or tax advisor if you have a question requiring legal or tax advice.